LibraryThing APIlibrarything.com ↗

 Does LibraryThing have an official developer API?+

-What does `get_book_reviews` return, and can I filter reviews by rating?+
+What does `get_book_reviews` actually return, and how do I paginate through all reviews?+